icelary/kirk/index.md

 At this point a shot was fired that hit Charlie Kirk in the neck.
 He was rushed to the hospital.
 Shortly after 2 PM, he was pronounced dead.

+## Reaction

+Some people [celebrated](celebration.md) the murder.

+Disputes arose over the [character and views](views.md) of Charlie and his wife Erika.
+Claims about Charlie Kirk include that he was a racist, a white supremacist, a white nationalist, a homophobe, a misogynist, a transphobe, an antisemite, a fascist, a Nazi, a psychopath, and a stochastic terrorist, [used an Asian slur](view/asian-slur.md), would not trust a black pilot, believed black women lack brain processing power, believed the Civil Rights Act was a mistake, [believed in stoning gays to death](view/stoning-gays.md), called for lynching trans people, worked to remove the rights of minorities, derided empathy as worthless, promoted hate, promoted violence, and that his last words were a racist dogwhistle.
+Claims about Erika Kirk include that she is a psychopath, an Israeli honey trap for Charlie, was a recruiter for Jeffrey Epstein, started and joined a dating app a week after the assassination, and trafficked Romanian children for organ harvesting.

 ## Investigation

 Authorities began an investigation the same day.
 A rifle was found in a wooded area nearby.
 Bullet casings found with the rifle were [engraved with messages](engravings.md).